Motherboards

 Silicone-based Compounds

-• Arctic Silver CMQ2-2.7G: This is ceramic-based with a high-density thermal compound specifically designed for high-performance CPUs or liquid cooling solutions.
+• Arctic Silver CMQ2-2.7G: A high-density ceramic-based thermal compound designed for high-performance CPUs and liquid cooling systems.

 Back to top button